Tri-color tissue paper flowers are easy to make! Perfect simple decorations for weddings, baby showers, bridal showers, and nurseries.

 I have so much of that tissue paper left over, that I was mulling around the idea of making a flower that was a little fancier than the single-color flowers I’d made before.
-So here’s a quick tutorial on how to make a tri-color flower!
+So here’s a quick tutorial on how to make tri-color tissue paper flowers!

-The basic process for making this flower is the same as the single color.
+The basic process for making these tissue paper flowers is the same as the single color.
 It just has a few more steps.

 You’ll need three colors of paper, two sheets of each.

 Start with your two sheets of tissue paper, folded in half.
 I bought mine in bulk so they don’t have creases, but if yours do it’s not a problem.
 You won’t be able to tell once the flower is fluffed.

 Fold the paper in half again.

 Find the corner of your rectangle that has all of the separate corners of paper (not one with a fold).
 Take that corner and bring it across to form a triangle.

 Trim off the excess paper to create a right triangle.